Early Beta

 Users install deskbird Dock on Windows as follows:

-- Download and install: the .zip installer is available under Admin > Presence detection > deskbird Dock app > Windows, or at the bottom of this page.
-Users extract it and run the installer.
-If a "Windows Protected your PC" warning appears, they click "More Info", then "Run anyway".
+- Download and install: download the Windows installer from https://dock.deskbird.com/ and run it.
+If a "Windows protected your PC" warning appears, they click "More info", then "Run anyway".

 - Sign in: the app opens automatically after installation.
 Users sign in using Google or Microsoft SSO via their browser.